+Swiss cloud privacy took a landmark turn on 13 May 2026.
+Infomaniak’s stunning move to lock down Swiss cloud privacy forever is now a legal reality.
 Swiss cloud provider Infomaniak has done something that almost no European tech company has had the nerve — or the legal architecture — to do.
-On 13 May 2026, founder Boris Siegenthaler handed the majority of his company’s voting rights to the Infomaniak Foundation, a Swiss public-interest foundation, in a move that is legally irrevocable and deliberately designed to make the company impossible to acquire.
+Founder Boris Siegenthaler handed the majority of his company’s voting rights to the Infomaniak Foundation, a Swiss public-interest foundation, in a move that is legally irrevocable and deliberately designed to make the company impossible to acquire.
 Not difficult.
 Impossible.

 As the reference shareholder, the Infomaniak Foundation doesn’t get involved in daily operations.
 It’s a silent guardian that only steps in at critical junctures — a sale, a merger, a change in mission.
 Think of it less like a board member and more like a constitutional court for the company itself.
 It holds the line so that nobody else has to fight the same battle twice.